(Catheter Angiography; Arteriography; Angiogram)

 The doctor will give local anesthesia—the area will be numbed.
 Other medicine may help you relax.

 A small incision will be made in the groin, upper thigh, arm, or neck.
 A catheter (tube) will be passed through the incision into a blood vessel.
 The tube will be passed through blood vessels to the problem area.
 A contrast dye will be passed through the tube.
 It will highlight the blood vessels on a screen in the room.
 The tube will be removed.
 Pressure will be applied to the insertion site for a few minutes.
 A bandage will be placed over the site.

 How Long Will It Take?

-Less than an hour to several hours.
-It depends on whether the doctor decides to fix any problems at the same time.
+Less than an hour.
+It can take longer if the doctor fixes any problems at the same time.

 Will It Hurt?

 At the Care Center

 You will need to lie flat for some time.
 It will help to stop bleeding at the insertion site.